• Skip to main content

 Waterway Resiliency Program (WATR)

 The Waterway Resiliency Program brings $350 million of federal funding to the City and County of Denver.
 This, along with local match funding, creates the single largest financial commitment to the South Platte River ever!
-This project aims not only to restore the South Platte River, Weir Gulch, and Harvard Gulch but to evolutionize these waterways for future generations to enjoy while providing critical habitat and flood protection.
-Construction on the Weir Gulch began in October of 2025.
-Once the Weir Gulch section is completed several hundred homes will no longer be in the flood plain.
+This project aims not only to restore the South Platte River, Weir Gulch, and Harvard Gulch but to revolutionize these waterways for future generations to enjoy while providing critical habitat and flood protection.
+Construction along Weir Gulch began in October of 2025.
+Once the Weir Gulch section is completed, several hundred homes will no longer be located in the flood plain.
 Design for the South Platte River portion of the project has begun but no construction date has been announced.
+TGF continues to work with the City and County of Denver to move this project forward in partnership with the US Army Corps of Engineers.

 Learn More